-If you’re cold and looking for something warm to do with your hands, we’ve got the answer: knit or crochet with super bulky and jumbo yarns.
+It’s that time of year when working with super bulky yarn and even jumbo weight yarn makes a lot of sense.
+If you’re cold and looking for something warm to do with your hands, then these yarns are perfect.
 These are great to work with when you want to make something quickly.
-Alternatively, if you just need that cozy feel of plush comfort, then these yarns will do the trick.
+Obviously, quick makes are great during the holidays.
+Alternatively, if you just need that cozy feel of plush comfort, then these super chunky yarn options will do the trick.
 But which super bulky and jumbo weight yarns are the best?
-Here are some to try.
+Here are twenty to try.

 This post might have affiliate links, in which case I get a percentage of the sale when you make a purchase from the link.
 Your price doesn’t change.
 Thank you for your support.

-What Are Super Bulky and Jumbo Weight Yarns?
+What Is Super Bulky Yarn and Jumbo Weight Yarns?

 Not sure what to make?
 Check out the article we have on 10+ Things to Do With Super Bulky Yarn.
 Those ideas work for Jumbo Yarn as well.
 Alternatively, here are 26 knit and crochet patterns that use these yarns.